Failure – The Best Teacher

 At this time, we also instituted quarterly sales meetings to review the previous quarters’ results, reward the high performers, and develop a plan of action for the next quarter’s objectives.
 The new program included cross-training so each sales rep would have the skill set to sell all products we sold.
 An added incentive was that anyone in the company could earn commission if they made a sale.

-To combine our cultures, I began by establishing Guiding Principles and Company Wide Core Competencies for the combined company in both English and Portuguese (for our non-english speaking employees).
-At this time, I also developed Job Descriptions and Management competencies.
+To combine our cultures, I began by establishing guiding principles and core competencies for the combined company in both English and Portuguese.
+At this time, I also developed job descriptions and job-specific competencies.
 We held an all company meeting to review and confirm alignment.
 Everyone received an electronic copy which they signed electronically for storage in their personnel file to confirm they agreed with the values of the company.

 I then moved to developing the policies for the unified company, including drafting an official employee handbook and hired an employment attorney to review to ensure compliance with all regulations and laws.

-Having a solid HR infrastructure in place with well-defined processes protected us many times against false accusations so even though in the end this work didn’t save our company, we were shielded and protected from a lot.
+Having a solid HR infrastructure in place with well-defined processes protected us many times against false accusations so even though in the end these efforts weren’t enough to save our company, we were shielded and protected from a lot.

 Systems